Overview: What are we talking about?

 - Navigate to Left-hand Navigation: Reservations » Deposits » Cancelled Reservations Pending Resolution.

-When you click OK, this deposit will be marked as forfeited, and a corresponding line item charge will appear on the cancelled reservations' invoice.
 This consumes the collected deposit towards the charge as a payment, which can be viewed on the Revenue by Date report for that day.

 FAQ: Check it out.